LOSING ELDERLY PARENTS

 The gulls that had been shrieking and calling in July were silent now, gliding in the wind; soaring up to meet the sun and swooping right down, camougflaged at times by the colour of the wild waves.

 I’m suddenly in the the Gaiety Theatre in Dublin with Mother and Dad, when I was about nine.
 That was the first time I had heard ‘The White Cliffs of Dover’ and I couldn’t understand why Mother was crying.
 Ballycotton Cliffs are anything but white and I begin to think of a conversation I had with Mother in her later years about poetry.
-Somewhat to my surprise, she said that White Birds was her favourite Yeats’ poem.
-It came as an even greater surprise to me to find in the months after Mother’s death that White Birds was also one of Dad’s all time favourite poems as well.
+Somewhat to my surprise, she said that The White Birds was her favourite Yeats’ poem.
+It came as an even greater surprise to me to find in the months after Mother’s death that The White Birds was also one of Dad’s all time favourite poems as well.

-I WOULD that we were, my beloved, white birds on the foam of the sea:
+I would that we were, my beloved, white birds on the foam of the sea!

-We tire of the flame of the meteor, before it can pass by and flee;
+We tire of the flame of the meteor, before it can fade and flee;

 And the flame of the blue star of twilight, hung low on the rim of the sky,

-A weariness comes from those dreamers, dew-dabbled, the lily and rose,
+A weariness comes from those dreamers, dew-dabbled, the lily and rose;

 Ah, dream not of them, my beloved, the flame of the meteor that goes,